aedans/Nylon/README.md

 - [double|character]: Treated as a for loop from 0 to the number.
 - [function]: Iterates once for each object returned by the function.
-- [stack]: Iterates once for each object in the stack.
+- [list]: Iterates once for each object in the list.

 ## Standard Library